jrampin/terraform-aws/README.md

 * Terraform 0.12
 * Ansible 2.9
 * AWSCLI
-* Make sure you have your priv/pub key like ~/.ssh/id_rsa.pub - If your priv/pub key is different, you can change it on main.tf file.
+* Make sure you have your priv/pub key like ~/.ssh/id_rsa.pub - If your priv/pub key is different, you can change it on main.tf

 Variables
 --------------